lhcjun/member-profile-typescript/README.md

+### member profile typescript

-This is a Typescript version of [member-profile](https://github.com/lhcjun/member-profile).
+This is a Typescript version of the [member-profile](https://github.com/lhcjun/member-profile) repo.